 Know the relevant retention and disposal rules

-NSW State Archives & Records issues retention and disposal authorities (under the State Records Act 1998).
+NSW State Archives and Records issues retention and disposal authorities (under the State Records Act 1998).
 It lists records that are authorised for disposal/deletion and which records are to be kept as State archives.